TEMPORAL BONE ANATOMY

 • Located on inferior squamous surface

-• Contributes to temporomandibular joint
+• Contributes to your temporomandibular joint

 • Articulates with mandibular condyle